 Electrical trainee Ashley trained with Options Skills and utilised our career development team to find employment.

 Previously working as a security guard, Ashley decided enough was enough.
-Wanting a new career, he bit the bullet and began looking into trades training courses.
+Wanting a new career, he bit the bullet and looked into trades training courses.

 Ashley first contacted us in May 2020 via our website, having already decided on a career in electrics.
 Shortly after enquiring on our website, one of our course advisors got in touch.

 This initial conversation allows our advisors to find out more about a person, helping them to figure out the best route for them to take.
 It also provides the perfect chance for any questions to be answered.

 After a chat with our advisors, Ashley was confident in his decision and ready to make his dream happen.
 So he put down a small deposit to secure his place on our NVQ Level 3 Electrical Training Course beginning June 2020 at our Wembley Centre.

 Having only recently come out of lockdown, things at the training centre were a little different to usual.
 Social distancing was a must throughout the centres, along with regular hand washing and wearing masks.
 We communicated the new regulations and rules with all our students, both returning and those joining us for the first time, to ensure both students and staff were as safe as possible.